Why Winter is The Best Time To Visit White Sands National Park

 The park sits in the Tularosa Basin, where the area was once home to lakes, streams, and grasslands and is now the site of the world’s largest gypsum dune field.
 Gypsum was carried into the basin from the surrounding mountains as the climate warmed after the Ice Age.

-Within the park today you can hike among the 275 square miles of dunes and desert, and sled down dunes that reach up to 60 feet high.
 During the day, the sun shimmers across the glistening white sand dunes, inviting you to explore.
 As the sun sets each day, your attention is drawn to the San Andres and Sacramento mountains, where hues of blue become illuminated with shades of pink, orange, red, and yellow.

 A trip to White Sands National Park feels like traveling to a faraway destination.
 And venturing here in winter is a chance to experience smaller crowds, avoid hot summer days and high sand temperatures, and maybe even see the magnificent dunes covered in a layer of fresh snow.
-A magical experience to say the least!

 Quick Facts